MicrosoftDocs/architecture-center/docs/guide/quantum/devops-for-quantum-computing.md

 Because of its probabilistic nature, testing of the quantum components has some special requirements:

+* Choose the execution environment for tests carefully.
+You can efficiently execute many tests on a quantum simulator (where there is access to the full state vector of qubit registers).
+However, you need quantum hardware for those tests that exhibit the probabilistic behavior.
-* All tests must be run multiple times to make sure that a successful test will stay successful on subsequent runs.
+* Run tests that cover these probabilistic portions of algorithms multiple times to make sure that a successful test will stay successful on subsequent runs.
-* Results must be validated.
-For example, in optimization scenarios, it must be validated, if results violate any restrictions defined for valid solutions.
+* Results of program execution must be validated based on its nature, often using quantum-specific tools and tricks (some described in [part 1](https://devblogs.microsoft.com/qsharp/inside-the-quantum-katas-part-1/) and [part 2](https://devblogs.microsoft.com/qsharp/inside-the-quantum-katas-part-2-testing-quantum-programs/) of previous blogs titled "Inside the Quantum Katas").
+Tests must validate, if results represent valid solutions and honor existing constraints.

-During integration step, the quantum component is bundled with the classical components.
-The classical components represent the deployment artifact that gets installed on the classical environment during subsequent steps.
+During integration, the quantum components are bundled with the classical components.
+The result represents the deployment artifact that gets installed on the classical environment during subsequent steps.

 ## Continuous Delivery (CD)